Neck and Back Pain Sports Medicine

 I understand all of the following:

-- I understand this class is for people who want to learn and improve both body and mind, not just do fad exercises.
+- I understand this class is for people who want to learn and improve both body and mind, not only do fad exercises.

-- I understand that keeping positive attitude is a workout for the spirit and part of class.
+- I understand that keeping positive attitude is a workout for the spirit, and is part of class.
 Remember to smile and breathe and relax while working hard.
 Meditating is not only for after you make yourself miserable, it is practice to keep yourself peaceful so that you don't allow in negatives in the first place.

 - I understand that the teacher cares, and encourages me to express my concerns, hopes, pre-existing medical conditions, etc, directly for mutual good.
 I understand that if I don't, that the teacher is not clairvoyant.